eutwt/versus/README.md

 ## Overview

-versus is designed to help explore the differences between two data frames.
+A toolset for interactively exploring the differences between two data frames.

 ## Installation